DanielFemi81/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12. echo {a..z}{a..} | tr ' ' '\n' | grep -v oo
 prints all possible combinations of two letters, except oo

+13. printf "%0.2f\n" $NUM
+prints a number with two decimal places, followed by a new line.